who do you think that you are?

 join me for the second in a series of weekly musings about life since leaving corporate & following my writing dreams.
-Continue reading coffee off the clock: am i really here at last?
+Continue reading am i really here at last?

 join me for the first in a series of weekly musings about life since leaving corporate & following my writing dreams.
-Continue reading coffee off the clock: let’s do some living
+Continue reading let’s do some living

 If I had a penny for every time somebody told me how to ‘fix’ something about myself that I never seen as a problem, I’d be a millionaire.
 A poem that explores the insidious trade of our insecurities.
 How the most rebellious thing you can do is love yourself.
 Continue reading I Don’t Buy It